pkordel/spree-paypal-express-demo/README.markdown

 USAGE
 =====

-rake db:bootstrap
+1. rake db:bootstrap
-set up Paypal Express in admin/payment_methods using your sandbox credentials I chose not to check review, to skip the confirm step in the store and opted for Pay Now if you check No Shipping, it still shows the address screen due to difficulties in modifying Checkout state machine you can create a shipping method with cost zero in the backend
+2. set up Paypal Express in admin/payment_methods using your sandbox credentials: admin > Configuration > Payment Methods > New Payment Method and choose BillingIntegration::PaypalExpress
+3. I chose not to check review, to skip the confirm step in the store and opted for Pay Now
+4. if you check No Shipping, it still shows the address screen due to difficulties in modifying Checkout state machine
+5. you can create a shipping method with cost zero in the backend

 SUMMARY